 For more details about these assumptions, read our post, the problem with the economic order quantity model.

-You also need to be sure that your internal operations and supplier network are happy to accommodate the number of orders stipulated in the calculations’ results.
+You also need to be sure that your internal operations and supplier network are happy to accommodate the number of orders stipulated in the calculations.

-Without software to support it, manually calculating the economic order quantity for potentially thousands of SKUs will be very time-consuming.
-It will also inevitably lead to errors in replenishment and, consequently, stockouts or excess inventory levels.
-You may, therefore, want to find an inventory management solution or enterprise resource planning (ERP) platform that will calculate EOQ for you.
+Calculating the economic order quantity for potentially thousands of SKUs manually, without software will be very time-consuming.
+It will also inevitably lead to replenishment errors and, consequently, stockouts or excess inventory levels.
+You may, therefore, want to find an inventory management solution or enterprise resource planning (ERP) platform that will calculate the EOQ for you.

-If you’d like to overcome the limitations of using the EOQ model and investigate alternative ways of calculating your reorder points and quantities, you could consider investing in an inventory optimisation tool, such as EazyStock.
+If you’d like to overcome the EOQ model’s limitations and investigate alternative ways of calculating your reorder points and quantities, you could consider investing in an inventory optimisation tool, like EazyStock.
 EazyStock will tell you what to order and when, basing calculations on a range of supply and demand variables, including:

 For more information or to book a free demo, contact us today.